-4826 - 4849 Selected Topics in Political Science 3 credit hours
+4826 - 4849 Selected Topics in Political Science

 The subject matter of particular half-credit courses will be announced from time to time by the Department.
 These courses will analyze specialized areas of political science not normally covered in our regular Departmental offerings.